crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 7
 >>> d[14] = 12
 >>> d
-{'give me a Q!': 'no.', 'give me an A!': 'B', 14: 12, 'give me a P!': 7}
+{'give me a Q!': 'no.', 'give me an A!': 'B', 14: 12, 'give me a P!': 7} # the new k/v pair was added to d
 </code></pre>

 As you can imagine, the lack of type-checking makes it very easy to write bad Python code.
 I would advise against doing so.
 But it is your call, some people like the thrill of nondeterministic runtime errors and such.
 Don't let me cramp your style.

 ###2.
 Control structures and functions

 Python makes it easy to write bad code.
 But it makes it _very_ hard to write ugly code.
 So chalk one up for superficiality.
-Python use whitespace to denote control structures, like loops and if/else blocks, which makes the logic very intutive to read and means you don't have to worry about curly braces.
+Python uses whitespace to denote control structures, like loops and if/else blocks.
 By convention, you should use four spaces for each level of indentation.
 (I use tabs because I am lazy and like to save the key strokes.
 I was told over the summer that this is the mark of a novice, and no one of any merit uses tabs.
 I just hung my head in shame.
 So use spaces.)

 <pre><code>>>> print l
 [1, 2, 3, 'here is more stuff', 6, [2, 3, 4]]
 # Here is a for loop.
-The loop ends when you leave the indented block
 >>> for elem in l:
 ...     print elem
 ...